vzbrunstad/assessment-4/README.md

 Backstory
 ---------
 Fast forward 10 weeks.
-You've finished Code Platoon and you are going to create a website for artists to sell their goods directly to consumers.
+You've finished Code Platoon and you are going to create a ecommerce website for creators to sell their goods directly to consumers.
 The first thing you need to do?
 Design a basic schema!

 Your client has said that they want to store Customers, Orders, Products, and Categories (e.g., a Pencil `Product` is under the Home Office `Category`.
 You are not limited to this number of tables, but have to have them at a minimum.